Department of Statistics and Data Science Courses

 Statistical Computing is a one-semester course that will introduce you to the fundamentals of computational data analysis, as carried out in the R programming language, and to the fundamentals of working with relational databases, such as SQLite.
 No previous knowledge of either is required.

 This course is a high-level introduction both to fundamental concepts of probability and statistics and to the ways by which statisticians go about approaching and analyzing data.
 The course will cover data processing, exploratory data analysis, parameter estimation and hypothesis testing, clustering, and common regression and classification models.
 Students will carry out work using the R and Python programming languages.
-This course is open only to students completing the Data Science in Society minor.
+This course is open only to students not majoring in Stat and amp; DS who have taken the prerequisite courses.

 This course is an introduction to the real world of statistics and data analysis using linear regression modeling.
 We will explore real data sets, examine various models for the data, assess the validity of their assumptions, and determine which conclusions we can make (if any).
 We will use the R programming language to implement our analyses and produce graphs and tables of results.
 Data analysis is a bit of an art; there may be several valid approaches.
 We will strongly emphasize the importance of critical thinking about the data and the question of interest.
 Our overall goal is to use data and a basic set of modeling tools to answer substantive questions, and to present the results in a scientific report.